-The word serrano comes from sierra (mountain) as the hams were traditionally salted and cured in the fresh air of the mountains.
+The word serrano comes from sierra (mountain) as the hams were traditionally salted and then cured in the fresh air of the mountains.
 The meat can come from a range of different pig breeds.
 Much cheaper than ibérico and used every day in tapas and bocadillos (sandwiches).
 Cheaper varieties may be called jamón curado.